This post may contain affiliate links. Please read my Privacy Policy for details.

 Lightly grease a large bowl with oil or nonstick spray.
 Place the dough in the bowl and cover the bowl with plastic wrap or a damp towel.
 Let sit for 60 -90 minutes at room temperature or until it has doubled in size.

 If saving the other half, roll it into a ball.
 Lightly oil the dough with nonstick spray or olive oil.
-Place it into an individual freezer bag, remove all the air and seal the bag.
+Place it into a freezer bag, remove all the air, and seal it.
 Freeze for up to 3 months.

 Place on a pizza baking sheet or a pizza stone.
 Using your fingers, finish shaping it into a 12-inch circle.
 Pinch the edges to form a crust.
 Lightly cover with plastic wrap or a tea towel and rest for 15 minutes.